Resources for Australian Small Business Owners:

 How much is offered by the JobKeeper Payment?

-The JobKeeper payment is a fortnightly payment of A$1,500 per eligible employee which will be available from March 30, 2020, for 6 months.
+The JobKeeper payment is a fortnightly payment of A$1,500 per eligible employee which was made available from March 30, 2020, for 6 months.
 It is designed to help small businesses, sole traders, and the self-employed whose business operations have been severely impacted by COVID-19.

 When will the JobKeeper Payment start paying out?

-The first JobKeeper Payments will be made in the first week of May.
+The first JobKeeper Payments were made in the first week of May 2020.